Plastic that can be recycled in your recycling collection and at a recycling centre

 - Baby/face wipes and their packaging

-Black plastic can’t be recycled at home if you live in the Cherwell District Council area.
+Black plastic can’t be recycled in your blue bin if you live in the Cherwell District Council area.

 What about biodegradable, bio-based or compostable packaging?